How to Verify a Quantum Computation: Introduction

-In sharp contrast to these approaches, Reichardt, Unger and Vazirani~\cite{RUV13} show that it is possible to make the verifier \emph{completely} classical, as long as we postulate \emph{two} non-communicating entangled provers (this could be enforced, for instance, by space-like separation such that communication between the provers would be forbidden by the limit on the speed of light).
+A related line of research also studies the problem of verification with a client that can perform only single-qubit measurements~\cite{HM15}; the case of untrusted devices is also considered in~\cite{HH16}.
+In sharp contrast to these approaches, Reichardt, Unger and Vazirani~\cite{RUV13} show that it is possible to make the verifier \emph{completely} classical, as long as we postulate \emph{two} non-communicating entangled provers.
+(This could be enforced, for instance, by space-like separation such that communication between the provers would be forbidden by the limit on the speed of light.)
 The main technique used is a \emph{rigidity theorem} which, provided that the provers pass a certain number of tests, gives the verifier a tight classical control on the quantum provers.
+Very recently, Coladangelo, Grilo, Jeffery, and Vidick~\cite{CGJV17} have used the techniques described here to achieve efficient schemes for verifying quantum computations in the model of a classical verifier and two entangled provers.